 Thus, land-based programs provide relevant structures for culture-based interventions that support continuity and coordination of care, that nonetheless require concerted action to build effective conditions locally for their design, development, implementation, and perpetuation.
 The service delivery model presented here is intended to stimulate local discussions and support communities in building and sustaining healthy communities of care.
 As shown in figure 3, we outline common principles (outer-ring), cultural protocols (inside-ring) and governance arrangements (centre) that characterize the eight programs assessed.
-For details on any of these programs assessed, refer to the compendium of programs in Appendix 1.
+For details on any of these programs in Appendix 1.

-Figure 4 First Nations Land-based Program Delivery Logic Model
+Figure 5: First Nations Land-based Program Delivery Logic Model